WXVA: History

 Emphasizing the identity of its translator, WXVA relaunched as "102.9 Valley FM" without any change to its music on March 27, 2017.

 Technical

 Nighttime operation

 WXVA is licensed for 380 watts non-directional during the day from a site due south of Winchester near Kernstown, Virginia.
-The station is also licensed for 500 watts directional at night, tightly oriented northwest-southeast to protect WTEL Philadelphia, WTVN Columbus, and WPLY Roanoke.
+The station is also licensed for 500 watts directional at night, tightly oriented northwest-southeast to protect WTEL in Philadelphia, WTVN in Columbus, Ohio, and WPLY in Roanoke.
 This means a different transmitter site is required for night operation, as running the licensed night signal from the same location would not cover Winchester as required.
 Since relaunching, Winchester Radio has not been able to find an adequate nighttime site.
 WXVA has operated nights under a succession of special temporary authorities at 125 watts non-directional from its daytime site.

-Translator

-Under the FCC's AM revitalization program, WXVA has applied for a new translator on 92.1 MHz from Signal Knob near Strasburg.